GabeSamurai/ParadiseOS/README.md

 ## "transform"

 The reasons for the change in the transform primitive were two fold.
-First, the paradise logic design state that each vessel is a entity that exist independely from one another and also from the "force".
-This is evident by the fact that the force can "become" a vessel, and afterwards, cease to be it without the anihilation of the vessel.
-As such, becoming here is analogous with wearing a vessel like cloth or "possesing" it, in exorcist terms.
+First, the paradise logic design states that each vessel is a entity that exist independently from one another and also from the "force".
+This is evident by the fact that such "force" can "become" a vessel, and afterwards, cease to be it without the annihilation of the vessel.
+As such, "becoming" here is analogous with wearing a vessel like cloth or "possessing" it, in exorcist terms.
 In fact not only it is implied that the vessel never ceases to be in the process of something becoming it, one cannot give the same name to two different vessels, even if they are inside different vessels, making so that the name is a representation of the essence of a object, it's individuality.

-As such, the old transform, if to follow the logic design in place, should involve the destruction of the current posessed vessel and the creation of the new vessel already in a possessed state.
-Bellow is show that this new logic design can represent such a fact.
+As such, the old transform, if to follow the logic design in place, should involve the destruction of the current possessed vessel and the creation of the new vessel already in a possessed state, in fact, the destruction produced by the transformation is fruit of the existential colision between two separated vessels that cannot coexist at the same time and space.
+This is reinforced by the fact that the old transform cannot allow the force to become a vessel that already exist.
+The new transform as such, aways involve the sequence anihilation -> creation.

-example showing
+Bellow is show, that this new way better represents the logic design in place.

+create garde

 garden
 tower